intuition-dev/intuDocs/meta-slides/10_pillars.md

 in to every temptation available.
 Similarly, do UI first, then backend.

+Fake designers, fake style guide and fake branding don't leverage CSS, did not code css/SASS. eg auto-prefixer.
+If you mockup in water color; it won't look same in oil painting.
+Leverage animations.
+Water-fall approach will be a non-dynamic, non-interactive site; more of a PDF|magazine

-## Pillar 7: Security and Cloud
+## Pillar 7: Security, productivity and Cloud

 CIO and HR are tech related.
-Companies that want to be safe are moving to PC-in-the-cloud (http://shop.shadow.tech/usen).
+Companies that want to be safe are moving to PC-in-the-cloud.
 For instance, one can be browser only in their org, with Chrome-book or a similar OS.
 They can do that company-wide, an employee-friendly way to lock down.
 In any case, we